SleepyLili/adaptive-game-assistant/README.md

 The level instructions for that game are included in the `wiki/` subfolder of the thesis archive you downloaded.

 ## Troubleshooting
-All known common problems are in the [Troubleshooting doc]() on the repository wiki.
+All known common problems are in the [[troubleshooting]] doc on the repository wiki.